Detailed guides to painful problems, treatments & moresitemap

 Because that simple picture is almost certainly wrong!
 “Minor” or not, many consumer dollars have been wasted on therapies based on that wrong picture.
 What little research there is has been undertaken under the influence of bogus basic assumptions about how ITBS works.
 If we understand the condition as it truly is, maybe someday it can be treated more efficiently and conservatively, without surgery (or more effective surgeries).

-So, what exactly is iliotibial band syndrome?
+So, if not generally a problem with friction and/or tightness … what then?
+What exactly is iliotibial band syndrome?
 To answer that, we need to talk anatomy.
 Hang on, you’re about to learn some Latin.
 You will be able to amaze your running buddies with your knowledge.
 Your authoritative command of ITB anatomy will blow them away!

 So is it a tendon or what?
 IT bands are special

-It’s the last three points that are really important to understand—all that anchoring to deep structures.
+All that anchoring to deep structures is important.
 Most people still think of the IT band as being free to move relative to the femur, like any other self-respecting tendon: a strap that lies under the skin, separated from the femur by a thick layer of quadriceps muscle.
 But the iliotibial band is not free to move relative to the femur, or so little that it doesn’t count.
-It is anchored to the femur between the big muscles of the front and back; it clings to it like a barnacle to a rock,31 even right where it slides back and forth over the side of the knee.
+It is anchored to the femur between the big muscles of the front and back; it clings to it like a barnacle to a rock,37 even right where it slides back and forth over the side of the knee.

 That mental image of the IT band snapping over the side of the knee is prevalent and misleading, the reason for some futile treatment strategies.
-This is an advanced and obscure anatomy puzzle; many pros will never learn more than they did in school, which was probably still wrong even if they graduated this year, even 17 years after Fairclough et al.’s paper.
-The state of anatomical knowledge in general is a cringe-inducingly poor.34
+This is an advanced and obscure anatomy puzzle; many pros will never learn more about this than they did in school, which was probably still really basic even if they graduated this year, even 19 years after Fairclough et al.’s paper.
+The state of anatomical knowledge in general is cringe-inducingly poor.40

 What’s actually irritated?
 Not the IT band …